 The SR-22 form is filed by your insurance company with the Alaska Department of Motor Vehicles (DMV) to prove that you have the state-required minimum liability coverage.
 This form verifies that you have the necessary insurance coverage in place.
 If your driving privileges were suspended or revoked and you must carry an SR-22, you must maintain continuous coverage for the period specified by the court or DMV.

-In this guide, you’ll find what SR-22 insurance covers in Alaska and how it affects your annual premiums should you need one.
+This guide outlines what SR-22 insurance covers in Alaska and explains how it impacts your annual premium rates should you require SR-22.

 Who needs an SR-22 in Alaska?